-2. To identify facts about World War memorials which are found in the North West of Ulster.
+2. To identify facts about World War I memorials which are found in the North West of Ulster.

 3. To promote a wider awareness of the forgotten Irish men and women who served, fought and died in the Great War.

 It is hoped that a better understanding of our shared heritage of sacrifice will help reconcile the two major traditions on the island of Ireland.
-Most WWI memorials are found in Protestant churches and although Catholic/Nationalist men fought and died in the Great War, they are rarely commemorated or honored.
+Most WWI memorials are found in Protestant churches and although Catholic/Nationalist men fought and died in the Great War, they are rarely commemorated or honoured.
 This project aims to demonstrate the shared history of Northern Ireland and create a means of reconciliation.